mvaganov/CmdLineAsteroids/notes.md

 				}
 			}
 ```
-* this is a pretty standard nested for loop iterating over a two-dimensional space.
+this is a pretty standard nested for loop iterating over a two-dimensional space.
-  * the logic here places the command line cursor exactly at each position in the rectangle before printing a character.
+the logic here places the command line cursor exactly at each position in the rectangle before printing a character.

+please take a moment to understand this code.
+if this code is confusing, I highly recommend practicing loops before continuing.
+the programming in this tutorial will not get simpler beyond this point.

+`scene`
+Vec2.cs

+`voice`
-* we'll need a two dimensional Vector structure for many things in this game, and it will be handy in this rectangle drawing code.
+we'll need a two dimensional Vector structure for many reasons in this game, and we can start using it in this rectangle drawing code.
+I'll be doing this kind of code refactoring a lot during my tutorial to emphasize how important it is to do during your own programming.
+I apologize for speeding it up.
+Please pause and rewind the video yourself as needed.
 ```
 		public struct Vec2 {
 			public float x, y;
 			public Vec2(float x, float y) { this.x = x; this.y = y; }
 			public static Vec2 operator +(Vec2 a, Vec2 b) => new Vec2(a.x + b.x, a.y + b.y);
 			public static Vec2 operator -(Vec2 a, Vec2 b) => new Vec2(a.x - b.x, a.y - b.y);
+			public static implicit operator Vec2((float x, float y) tuple) => new Vec2(tuple.x, tuple.y);
 			public override string ToString() => $"({x},{y})";
-			public static implicit operator Vec2((float x, float y) tuple) => new Vec2(tuple.x, tuple.y);
 		}
 		public static void DrawRectangle(Coord position, Coord size, char letterToPrint) {
 			for(int row = 0; row < size.y; ++row) {